zeta1999/korali/tutorials/c1-running-cxx/README.md

 ```c++
  k.run(e);
 ```
-And then we wait for the result.
+We can then compile and run the code.

 #### Optimization with LM-CMAES
 To use `LM-CMAES` as solver instead, we can change the solver configuration,